727 Magazine Street

 All students design and execute their own projects under the assistance of our faculty, of whom all are master-craftsmen in their respective fields.

-THREE WEEK SESSION (May 30 - June 16)
+TWO WEEK SESSION (June 1 - June 12)

 (Ages 10–19)

-WEEKLY SESSIONS (June 19 - August 11)
+WEEKLY SESSIONS (June 15 - August 7)

 (Ages 9–19)

 Students can sign up for one, two, three, or more weeks, building their skills at their own pace. and no two weeks are the same.
 Each week they will increase their skill-level as they advance.
-We will offer the same studios as in the three-week session, excepting only Glassblowing which will be replaced with Stained Glass.
+We will offer the same studios as in the three-week session, excepting only Glassblowing which will be replaced with Kiln Fired Glass.

 For more information, please do not hesitate to contact our offices for an information packet.